Measuring ICE Bandpass Filter

-Today, I had the possibility to measure the performance of the well known ICE bandpass filters.
-Read more about the measurement results…
+Today, I could measure the performance of the well-known ICE bandpass filters.
+Read more about the measurement results.

 Introduction

-A set of bandpass filters are a necessary in a multi signal environment.
-Almost all contesters have already experienced the problems of signal distortion in a multi transmitter environment.
+A set of bandpass filters are necessary for a multi-signal environment.
+Almost all contesters have already experienced the problems of signal distortion in a multi-transmitter environment.
 Luckily bandpass filters help us to reduce the interferences between various transmitters.

 Today there are bandpass filters available from:

-A good construction manual of a 6 / 9 band filter set can be found on the website of the Bavarian Contest Club.
+A good construction manual of a 6 / 9 band filter set can be found on the website of the Bavarian Contest Club DL2NBU / DL6RAI Bandpass filters (W3NQN Design)

 Measurement setup

-As usually I used my “poor man’s” Vector Network Analyzer (VNA) from TAPR / Tentec.
+As usual, I used my “poor man’s” Vector Network Analyzer (VNA) from TAPR / Tentec.

 In all diagrams S21 (forward transmission) and S11 (reflexion / impedeance matching) were measured.
 The schematic and the picture below show the measurement setup.